 Qualifying as an Installment Sale

-With an installment sale involving real estate, the buyer makes payments to the seller over time, rather than paying the entire purchase price at closing.
-“Installment sale” is specifically defined by the Code: a disposition of property where at least one payment is to be received after the close of the taxable year in which the sale occurs.
+With an installment sale involving real estate, the buyer pays the seller over time rather than the entire purchase price at closing.
+“Installment sale” is defined explicitly by the Code: as a disposition of property where at least one payment is to be received after the close of the taxable year in which the sale occurs.

 The Installment Method

-Gain arising from an installment sale must be reported under the installment method, unless either the Code specifically excludes such sale from installment method reporting or the taxpayer elects out of the installment method.
-Under the installment method, the seller defers gain on the sale, recognizing gain in each year that a portion of the purchase price is received.
+Gain arising from an installment sale must be reported under the installment method unless either the Code explicitly excludes such sale from installment method reporting or the taxpayer elects out of the installment method.
+Under the installment method, the seller defers gain on the deal, recognizing gain each year that a portion of the purchase price is received.
 This allows the tax liability to be spread over several years (if the installment payments are to be spread out that long).

 To qualify under the installment method, the otherwise eligible installment sale must produce a gain.
 Any losses arising from an installment sale are recognized in the year of sale—even if the sales price is paid over a number of years.

-The Code allows most real estate sellers to use the installment method, with one main exception—the installment method cannot be used for dealer dispositions, unless the property being sold is farm property or certain timeshares and residential lots.
-By “dealer disposition” we mean, in the case of real estate, any disposition of real property which is held by the taxpayer for sale to customers in the ordinary course of the taxpayer’s trade or business.
-A dealer disposition is not deemed to be an installment sale at all.
-Thus, the installment method is unavailable.
+The Code allows most real estate sellers to use the installment method, with one main exception—the installment method cannot be used for dealer dispositions unless the real estate for sale is farm property or certain timeshares and residential lots.
+By “dealer disposition,” we mean, in the case of real estate, someone who owns property intending to sell it as a regular part of their business.
+That property is considered a disposition of real property held for sale in the ordinary course of business.

-It is also important to always keep an eye out for related party sales—there are many exceptions/rules applicable in such cases.
+It is also essential to always watch for related party sales, as there are many exceptions/rules.

 Reporting Gain Under the Installment Method

-When reporting gain under the installment method, there are several steps to be taken in order to determine the amount of gain to be reported and taxed each year.
+When reporting gain under the installment method, several steps must be taken to determine the amount of gain to be reported and taxed annually.
 But first, some key terms must be defined:

-- If the property is encumbered by a mortgage, the unpaid balance of the mortgage at the date of sale is included in the selling price, whether the buyer assumes the mortgage or merely takes title subject to it.
+When buying a property, it is crucial to understand what the selling price entails.
+The selling price is the total purchase price for the property, which includes the amount paid for the property and any other outstanding costs associated with it.
+This means that if a mortgage encumbers the property, the unpaid balance of the mortgage at the date of sale is included in the selling price, regardless of whether the buyer assumes the mortgage or takes title subject to it.

-- The gross profit on an installment sale is (1) the selling price minus the seller’s adjusted basis, plus (a) selling expenses, if the seller is not a dealer; and (b) any recapture income under Sections 1245 and 1250 of the Code.
+When selling a property through an installment sale, it is vital to understand how the gross profit is calculated.
+The gross profit is the difference between the selling price and the seller’s adjusted basis, as well as any additional factors that may be involved.
+For example, if the seller is not a dealer, they may also need to add selling expenses and any recapture income under Sections 1245 and 1250 of the Code.

 Each payment on an installment sale usually consists of the following three parts:

-In each year the seller receives a payment, such seller must include in income both the interest part and the part that is seller’s gain on the sale.
-The seller does not include in income the part that is the return of the seller’s basis in the property.
+Each year the seller receives payment, sellers must include, in income, the interest and the part that is the seller’s gain on the sale.
+The seller does not include the part that is the return of the seller’s basis in the property.

 The total contract price equals the selling price reduced by that portion of any qualifying indebtedness assumed, or taken subject to, by the buyer, which does not exceed the seller’s basis in the property (adjusted to reflect commissions and other selling expenses).

-“Qualifying indebtedness” refers to a mortgage or other indebtedness encumbering the property, as well as indebtedness not secured by the property but incurred or assumed by the purchaser incident to the purchaser’s acquisition, holding, or operation of the property.
+“Qualifying indebtedness” refers to a mortgage or other indebtedness encumbering the property and debt not secured by the property but incurred or assumed by the purchaser incident to the purchaser’s acquisition, holding, or operation of the property.